-Freedom is no longer allowing the enemy to push us around but having a firm foundation of the truth from God’s Word established in our hearts so that we can stand our ground against the enemy and overcome him.
-Freedom is being who you were created to be, the most normal you, who receives God’s love and, in turn, loves God, loves yourself and loves others.
-Freedom is the joy of experiencing the unfeigned fruit of the spirit as it flows from your heart that has been made pure by the washing of the water of the Word.
-Freedom is the absence of bondage.
+Spiritual freedom is no longer allowing the enemy to push us around but having a firm foundation of the truth from God’s Word established in our hearts so that we can stand our ground against the enemy and overcome him.
+Spiritual freedom is being who you were created to be, the most normal you, who receives God’s love and, in turn, loves God, loves yourself and loves others.
+Spiritual freedom is the joy of experiencing the unfeigned fruit of the spirit as it flows from your heart that has been made pure by the washing of the water of the Word.
+True freedom is the absence of bondage.

 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.
 Hebrew 12:1 KJV